LucyLightCode/Mayfair_project_sentiment_analysis/README.md

 ## Conclusion

-This project provides valuable insights into customer sentiment toward Mayfair hotels.
+This project provides valuable insights into customer sentiment toward Mayfair.
 The insights gained can be leveraged to address customer concerns, enhance services, and improve overall customer satisfaction.
 Further refinements to improve neutral sentiment detection are recommended.

 ## Future Work